Bill Masterton: Playing career

-Turning to professional hockey after graduating with an engineering degree, Masterton signed a contract with the Montreal Canadiens in 1961.
-Led by Jean Béliveau and Henri Richard, the Canadiens were extremely deep at center, so Masterton was assigned to the Hull-Ottawa Canadiens of the Eastern Professional Hockey League.
+Turning to professional ice hockey after graduating with an engineering degree, Masterton signed a contract with the Montreal Canadiens in 1961.
+Led by Jean Béliveau and Henri Richard, the Canadiens were extremely deep at centre, so Masterton was assigned to the Hull-Ottawa Canadiens of the Eastern Professional Hockey League (EPHL).
 He had 31 goals and 65 points for Hull-Ottawa, placing him in the top ten in both categories.
 Masterton was promoted to the Cleveland Barons of the American Hockey League (AHL) for the 1962–63 season, where he led the team with 82 points.
 He finished as the runner up to Doug Robinson for the Dudley "Red" Garrett Memorial Award as the AHL's top rookie.

 Faced with little opportunity to make the Montreal roster, Masterton left the professional game to complete his master's degree at the University of Denver.
 He settled in Minneapolis, Minnesota, where he took a job in contracts administration.
 He joined the Honeywell Corporation where he worked on the Apollo program.
 He and his wife Carol adopted two children, Scott and Sally.

-After taking a year off from hockey in 1964, Masterton regained his amateur status so that he could play senior hockey in the United States Hockey League.
+After taking a year off from ice hockey in 1964, Masterton regained his amateur status so that he could play senior ice hockey in the United States Hockey League (USHL).
 He played two seasons with the St. Paul Steers between 1964 and 1966.
-Masterton became a naturalized American citizen, allowing him to join the United States National Team in 1966–67.
+Masterton became a naturalized American citizen, allowing him to join the United States national team in 1966–67.
 He served as captain on that team and was considered its most valuable player.

 Minnesota North Stars

-The NHL expanded in 1967, doubling from 6 teams to 12.
-Among the new entries was the Minnesota North Stars.
+The National Hockey League (NHL) expanded in 1967, doubling from 6 teams to 12.
+Among the new entries were the Minnesota North Stars.
 The new team's coach and general manager, Wren Blair, had scouted Masterton while he played with the US Nationals and purchased his NHL playing rights from the Canadiens.
 Masterton was the first player to sign with Minnesota, agreeing to a two-year contract.
 He said prior to the start of the 1967–68 season that being able to play in Minnesota was key as he would have been unlikely to consider an offer with any other team.

-At the age of 29, Masterton made his NHL debut in the North Stars' inaugural game, played October 11, 1967, against the St. Louis Blues.
+At the age of 29, Masterton made his NHL debut in the North Stars' inaugural game, played on October 11, 1967, against the St. Louis Blues.
 In that game, a 2–2 tie, Masterton scored the first goal in Minnesota franchise history.
 His wife Carol later recalled that it was a "dream come true" for her husband: "He always wanted a shot at the NHL, and expansion was a wonderful thing for him and guys like him."
-By mid-season, Masterton had scored 4 goals and 12 points in 38 games.
+By mid-season, Masterton had recorded four goals and eight assists in 38 games.